UltimateModuleCreator/umc/README.md

 Also, the modules you create with it should be tested before moved to production.
 <strong>You like the work the developer has done and it saved you a lot o time and money, consider <a href="https://www.paypal.me/MariusStrajeru/10">donating</a>.
 Any amount is welcomed.
 Just change 10 from the previous URL.</strong>

-## Requirements
+## Requirements without docker
 PHP version 7.2.5 or higher.
 Some PHP extensions may be needed.
-See composer.json for more details. (a docker version may come later)
+See composer.json for more details.

+## Requirements with docker
+ - docker-compose
+ - gnu make (not mandatory but it's easier to install)

 ## Supported platforms
  - Magento 2.3.4+